Skip to content

 Training and muscle memory: the 80% that actually matters

-Equipment is maybe 20% of tactical medicine.
-The other 80% is what you can actually do under stress, because when adrenaline spikes, fine motor control collapses and your brain falls back on trained patterns.
-That’s why dry runs matter more than gear.
+Equipment is the smaller part of tactical medicine — the 80/20 split here is a rule of thumb rather than a measured statistic, but the direction is right.
+What decides the outcome is what you can actually do under stress, because when adrenaline spikes, fine motor control degrades and your brain falls back on trained patterns.
+That’s why dry runs matter more than gear, and why supervised reps matter more than dry runs.

 Before you ever face the real thing, the reps should already exist: